CodeByHarri/Stacking-Ensemble-Machine-Learning/README.md

-# Stacking Ensemble Machine Learning
+# Stacking Generalization or Ensemble Machine Learning

 The following notebook is a work in progress.